TheCrazyGM/benchmarks/engine-bench/README.md

 2. Run the benchmark tests
 3. Store results in the SQLite database (`engine_benchmark_history.db`)
 4. Save a JSON report (`engine_benchmark_results.json`)
-5. Update the account's JSON metadata with the benchmark results (if `-u` flag is used)
+5. Update the account's JSON metadata with the benchmark results (if `-u` flag is used, prints transaction details)

 ### Generating Post Reports